-In today’s fast paced digital world, organizations that want to stay competitive require ongoing infrastructure updates and patches to ensure they’re getting the most from technology investments.
-Staying current with the latest software updates, updates and patches ensures the infrastructure is secure and optimized for performance while providing users with the latest features and functionality to better serve business needs.
+In today’s fast-paced digital world, organizations that want to stay competitive require ongoing infrastructure updates and patches to ensure that they are getting the most from their technology investments.
+Staying current with the latest software updates and patches ensures that the infrastructure is secure and optimized for performance while providing users with the latest features and functionality to better serve business needs.

-VxRail LCM is built on Ecosystem Connectors to integrate vSAN cluster software and PowerEdge server hardware so that the ESXi host can be managed as a single system.
-This system integration enables automation and orchestration necessary to deliver non-disruptive, streamlined HCI stack updates.
-Where VxRail LCM delivers differentiated value is the ability to deliver pre-validated set of software and firmware that ensures compatibility and compliance of the HCI stack configuration while maintaining the performance and availability required of the virtualized workloads running on the clusters.
+VxRail LCM is built on ecosystem connectors to integrate vSAN cluster software and PowerEdge server hardware so that the ESXi host can be managed as a single system.
+This system integration enables automation and orchestration necessary to deliver nondisruptive, streamlined HCI stack updates.
+VxRail LCM delivers differentiated value through the ability to deliver prevalidated sets of software and firmware.
+Prevalidation ensures compatibility and compliance of the HCI stack configuration while maintaining the performance and availability required of the virtualized workloads running on the clusters.

-VxRail software bundle is customer updateable via a fully automated and validated process.
-The single-click software update is initiated from VxRail Manager plug-in.
-It automatically downloads all software that is ready to be updated including VxRail HCI System Software, VxRail-provided vCenter Server, vSphere, and server component firmware and drivers.
-Customer-provided vCenter Server, vRealize Log Insight, SRS, and RecoverPoint for VMs are not part of VxRail life cycle management, and would need to be updated separately.
-The automated process consists of four steps.
+The VxRail software bundle is customer updateable through a fully automated and validated process.
+The single-click software update is initiated from the VxRail Manager plug-in.
+VxRail Manager automatically downloads all software that is ready to be updated including VxRail HCI System Software, VxRail provided vCenter Server, vSphere, and server component firmware and drivers.
+Customer-provided vCenter Server, Aria Operations for Logs (formerly vRealize Log Insight), Secure Remote Services, and RecoverPoint for VMs are not part of VxRail LCM and must be updated separately.
+The automated process consists of the following steps:

-Optionally, in the latest VxRail software releases, customers can customize the update image with additional firmware and drivers for components that are not part of the Continuously Validated State such as Fibre-Channel HBAs.
-Previously, updating non-VxRail-managed components required a separate update.
+Optionally, with the latest VxRail software releases, customers can customize the update image with additional firmware and drivers for components that are not part of the Continuously Validated State, such as Fibre Channel HBAs.
+Previously, updating components not managed by VxRail required a separate update.

-The following figure shows the four automated steps of a customer executed VxRail HCI system software update.
+The following figure shows the automated steps of a customer-run VxRail software bundle update.

-Step 3 is performed one node at a time, where the ESXi host is placed in maintenance mode, and using vMotion, the VMs are moved to other nodes making the update process non-disruptive.
-Even if the cluster is not licensed to make use of DRS, VxRail’s partnership with VMware allows VxRail Manager to enable DRS during a cluster update in order to move VMs from the ESXi host that is being updated to achieve non-disruptive updates.
-In the latest VxRail software versions, the cluster update operation has been enhanced by pre-staging the next node with the update bundle as the current node is processed.
+Step 3 is performed one node at a time, where the ESXi host is placed in maintenance mode, and, using vMotion, the VMs are moved to other nodes, making the update process nondisruptive.
+During a cluster update, VxRail Manager enables DRS to move VMs from the ESXi host that is being updated, providing for nondisruptive updates.
+DRS is enabled to move the VMs even if the cluster is not licensed to use DRS, due to Dell Technologies’ partnership with VMware.
+In the latest VxRail software versions, the cluster update operation has been enhanced by prestaging the next node with the update bundle as the current node is processed.

 This improvement reduces the time to update the node, ultimately reducing the overall time to complete a cluster update.

-VxRail has its own monitoring and event alerting system that captures VxRail management issues and hardware related issues that are manifesting on the PowerEdge server.
+VxRail has its own monitoring and event alerting system that captures VxRail management issues and hardware-related issues on the PowerEdge server.
 VxRail also integrates with vCenter Server so that the events generate alarms that can be seen on the vCenter Server UI.
 This integration along with existing health monitoring of vSphere and vSAN on vCenter provides end-to-end visibility of the full VxRail stack.
 For select events, VxRail can self-determine whether it requires the attention of the Dell technical support team to resolve.
-In these scenarios, VxRail automatically generates an alarm on vCenter Server, collects relevant logs necessary to troubleshoot the issue, and initiates a remote service call via SRS with Dell technical support to facilitate a case creation with the supporting log materials.
+In these scenarios, VxRail automatically generates an alarm on vCenter Server.
+It collects relevant logs necessary to troubleshoot the issue and initiates a remote service call through Secure Remote Services with Dell technical support to facilitate a case creation with the supporting log materials.
 This self-driving feature offloads decision-making of the IT administrator and speeds problem resolution.

-VxRail also leverages VMware vRealize Log Insight to monitor system events and provide ongoing holistic notifications about the state of virtual environment and system hardware.
-It delivers real-time automated log management for the VxRail system with log monitoring, intelligent grouping, and analytics to provide better troubleshooting at scale across VxRail physical, virtual, and cloud environments.
+VxRail also uses Aria Operations for Logs (formerly vRealize Log Insight) to monitor system events and provide ongoing holistic notifications about the state of virtual environment and system hardware.
+Aria Operations for Logs delivers real-time automated log management for the VxRail system, with log monitoring, intelligent grouping, and analytics to provide better troubleshooting at scale across VxRail physical, virtual, and cloud environments.

-Dell SRS is also accessible from within VxRail Manager plug-in or REST API to provide enterprise-class support and services.
-SRS includes online chat support and Dell field-service assistance.
+Dell Secure Remote Services is also accessible from within the VxRail Manager plug-in or REST API to provide enterprise-class support and services.
+Secure Remote Services includes online chat support and Dell field service assistance.

-VxRail has innovated in different aspects of lifecycle management.
-The figure below provides a model to help understand where the benefits fit with respect to the customer value chain.
-In short, it’s the how, what, and why.
+VxRail provides innovations in various aspects of life cycle management.
+The following figure shows where the benefits fit with respect to the customer value chain.

-Update orchestration is the foundation, or the mechanics, to deliver lifecycle management.
-It’s the how.
-Regarding lifecycle management of an HCI solution, having an automated and orchestrated workflow to update both hardware and software together is very beneficial to a customer.
-This reduces the time spent dealing with individual components separately.
+Update orchestration is the foundation, or the mechanics, for life cycle management delivery.
+Regarding life cycle management of an HCI solution, customers benefit from having an automated and orchestrated workflow to update both hardware and software together.
+This automated and orchestrated workflow reduces the time needed to update individual components separately.
 Having pre-update comprehensive health checks reduces the risk of update failure that ultimately impacts application uptime.
-An end-to-end update should be non-disruptive to improve uptime.
+An end-to-end update should be nondisruptive to improve uptime.
 VxRail delivers this value with its tight integration of VMware software and PowerEdge server hardware.

-At the top of the customer value chain for lifecycle management is decision support.
-This is the area where HCI vendors will look to deliver in the next few years because it will help drive operational costs even further down.
-By using artificial intelligence (AI) to improve and enhance decision making, IT staff can further offload the burden of infrastructure management.
-This is an area that VxRail is starting to deliver some capabilities, most notably with cloud-based multi-cluster management.
+At the top of the customer value chain for life cycle management is decision support.
+This area is where HCI vendors will look to deliver in the next few years because it will help drive down operational costs even further.
+By using artificial intelligence (AI) to improve and enhance decision-making, IT staff can further offload the burden of infrastructure management.
+Decision support is an area in which VxRail is starting to deliver some capabilities, most notably with SaaS multi-cluster management.